Important notice for HSBC UK Bank plc

 For more information about Switching Manually please contact your Relationship Manager.

-At HSBC Private Bank (UK) Ltd, our aim is to ensure that all of our clients are pleased with the service we provide, but we recognise that sometimes things can go wrong.
+At HSBC UK Bank plc, our aim is to ensure that all of our clients are pleased with the service we provide, but we recognise that sometimes things can go wrong.
 The best person to raise your concerns with is your Relationship Manager, as they know you best and should be able to help you immediately.

 Once we receive your complaint, we will acknowledge this promptly in writing.
 We are committed to investigate the issues raised with diligence and impartially.
 We will respond to you as soon as possible, but if the investigation takes longer than expected we will keep you informed of any delay.